pemcg/manageiq-automation-howto-guide/chapter17/log_analysis_during_service_provisioning.md

 Q-task_id([stp_task_10...32]) Followed  Rel'ship [miqaedb:/Service/Provisioning/StateMachines/Methods/CheckProvisioned#create]
 ```

-We see the entire /Infrastructure/VM/Provisioning/StateMachines state machine being re-instantiated for each call of its _CheckProvisioned_ method, including the profile lookup:
+We see the entire `/Infrastructure/VM/Provisioning/StateMachines` State Machine being re-instantiated for each call of its `CheckProvisioned` Method, including the Profile lookup:

- _/Infrastructure/VM/Provisioning/Profile/Bit63Group\_vm\_user#get\_state\_machine_.
+ `/Infrastructure/VM/Provisioning/Profile/Bit63Group_vm_user#get_state_machine`.

-(recall that if a state/stage exits with ```$evm.root['ae_result'] = 'retry'```, the entire state machine is re-launched after the retry interval, starting at the state/stage to be retried)
+(recall that if a state/stage exits with ```$evm.root['ae_result'] = 'retry'```, the entire State Machine is re-launched after the retry interval, starting at the state/stage to be retried)

 ```
 Q-task_id([miq_provision_10...33]) Following Rel'ship [miqaedb:/infrastructure/VM/Lifecycle/Provisioning#create]